sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 - **ETFs into Everything:** Passive inflows into ETFs translate into futures hedging and spot buying, binding hundreds of assets to the same tide.

 The result is a feedback loop: derivative positioning alters flows, flows alter spot, spot shifts derivatives further, and round it goes.
-What looks like “price discovery” is often price choreography, a dance scripted by contracts and hedges before it ever reaches the chart.
+What looks like "price discovery" is often price choreography, a dance scripted by contracts and hedges before it ever reaches the chart.

 This is why markets sometimes move with uncanny violence at seemingly arbitrary levels.
 Why rallies accelerate beyond reason.
 Why collapses overshoot fundamentals.
 The reason is not sentiment alone, but structure — positions built in the shadow engine, unwinding in public view.